 These three research databases recommended for ENGL 1101 assignments because they are contain many articles appropriate for current topics and controversial issues.
 Read more about these on the Research Databases - Best Bets page.

-Find the GALILEO password on the iCollege homepage.
+Find the GALILEO password on the iCollege homepage under "Library Resources."

 No GALILEO password is needed when accessing GSU's databases from the library homepage or in iCollege.

-You will need the GALILEO password if you log into GALILEO directly or you are trying to open a permalink.
+You will need the GALILEO password if you log into GALILEO directly and sometimes when trying to open a permalink.